quixio/quix-streams/docs/advanced/serialization.md

 ```

 ## Avro

-Apache Avro is a row-based binary serialization format data.
+Apache Avro is a row-based binary serialization format.
 Avro stores the schema in JSON format alongside the data, enabling efficient processing and schema evolution.

-You can learn more the Apache Avro format [here](https://avro.apache.org/docs/).
+You can learn more about the Apache Avro format [here](https://avro.apache.org/docs/).
-The Avro serializer and deserializer need to be passed explicitly.
+The Avro serializer and deserializer need to be passed explicitly and must include the schema.

-In the current version, the schema must be provided manually.

-> ***WARNING***: Avro serializer and deserializer require the `fastavro` library.
+> **WARNING**: The Avro serializer and deserializer require the `fastavro` library.
-> You can install quixstreams with the necessary dependencies using
+> You can install Quix Streams with the necessary dependencies using:
 > `pip install quixstreams[avro]`

 ```python